-From Cycle 2 onwards the technical justification should no longer be submitted as part of the PDF that contains the scientific case, but instead using a node in the Science Goal.
-This has been designed to help non-expert users in particular in the writing of technical justifications and does this by presenting the relevant parameters that need justifying, including "non-standard" choices, in one location in the OT.
-The user should read the information presented in this node carefully and use and refer to it in the textual justification, which is also entered in this node.
-Please note that any figures which the user would like to refer to should go into the Scientific Justification PDF.
+From Cycle 2 onwards, the technical justification is no longer submitted as part of the PDF that contains the scientific case, but is instead created using a node in the Science Goal.
+This has been designed to help non-expert users in particular in the writing of technical justifications by presenting various calculations based on the SG contents e.g. the signal to noise ratio on the spectral line and the spectral dynamic range.
+The technical justification node is split into four separate sections, each of which has a free-format text box in which the relevant item must be justified.
+The four sections are: